Are you ready to professionally incorporate a real estate business and take your property ventures to the next level?

 Incorporating a legal real estate business entity helps you save money on taxes.
 It enables you to enjoy the benefits of tax deductions.

 Without incorporating a business, you’re not eligible to deduct operational expenses such as office rent, insurance, and employee salaries (if any).
-But as an incorporated business, you are able to deduct the cost of operating your real estate business from your company profits.
+However, as an incorporated business, you can deduct the cost of operating your real estate business from your company profits.

 Here’s one thing you should be aware of: